Skip to content

 Naskila GamingAlabama-Coushatta Tribe of TexasLivingstonClass II — electronic bingo

-• The U.S. Supreme Court ruled in 2022 (Ysleta del Sur Pueblo v.
+The U.S. Supreme Court ruled in 2022 (Ysleta del Sur Pueblo v.
 Texas) that the Restoration Act’s language allowed the tribes to offer bingo games free of state regulation.
-This settled the matter in favor of the tribes — Speaking Rock and Naskila Gaming continue to operate.
+Tribal casinos in Texas are regulated by the NIGC and individual tribal gaming commissions — NOT by any state agency.

 Horse Racing and Parimutuel Wagering